 CHC50113 - Diploma of Early Childhood Education and Care

-Students must attend a 30 minute one on one mentoring session with Jake every fortnight.
+Students must attend a 30 minute one on one mentoring session every fortnight.
 During mentoring sessions students will gain feedback on progress and be supported in completing any assessment activities.

 All students will complete 1 practical assessment each month which is counted towards their portfolio.
 The practical assessment is designed to provide students with skills in facilitating a 'story circle'.

 What is a 'story circle'?

 A story circle is an integrated activity that occurs in most early learning centres at some point every day.
 A story circle is flexible as it is based on the needs and interests of the children in care, and includes an 'intentional teaching' component where teachers provide activities to explore and extend upon individual and group skills, goals and interests.
 Monthly assessment for OLA story circle will include: